sandrozulim/agilo-assignment/readme.md

 The most challenging part of this assignment was designing and organizing data flow for variant selection on the Product Details page.
 The goal was to make the variant controls maintainable and easy to understand, while following best practices.

 Additionally, adapting to the existing codebase required careful attention to avoid introducing any unwanted side effects, but there were no major roadblocks.
 The only roadblock I ran into was writing the seed script for initial product data.
-In the end, I went with the import/export CSV method to add products due to time constraints.